 Level Up Your Strength Training with Lagree

-And if you’re used to traditional weightlifting, it’s a great idea to mix things up a bit is a great idea.
+If you’re used to traditional weightlifting, it’s a great idea to mix things up a bit.
 Try adding a couple of classes, like Lagree, for instance, to your regular gym sessions each week.
+Remember, you get cardio and strength training all in one with Lagree—and so much more!

-Lagree is strength training, and it’s an excellent way to enhance your fitness regimen.
-If you aren’t already including strength training in your workouts, we urge you to do so ASAP.
-And if you are — take your strength training to the next level with Lagree.
+Lagree strength training is an excellent way to enhance your fitness regimen.
+If you aren’t already including it in your workouts, we urge you to do so ASAP.
+And if you are—take your strength training to the next level with Lagree.

-Remember the multitude of benefits of strength training we just talked about?
-Experience all of those and more, and start strength training with Pilates Plus LA!
+You know the multitude of benefits of strength training we just talked about?
+Experience all of those and more, and start Lagree strength training with Pilates Plus LA!

 Sources: